Pest Control Brisbane Treatments and Services

 The main ones we will look at are Cockroaches, Silverfish, Spider, Ants, Rodents and last but by no means least Termites.

-Cockroaches or as most these days refer to them as cockies, are an insect that belongs to Order Blattodea.
+The good old cockroach or as most these days refer to them as cockies, are an insect that belongs to Order Blattodea.

-Cockroaches have been around for some 300 million years, yes that right, it a long time and I’m sure they’ll be here long after we’re all gone.
+They have been around for some 300 million years, yes that right, it a long time and I’m sure they’ll be here long after we’re all gone.

 There are about 3500 different species of cockroach worldwide, but we only need to worry with about ten of those.